harvest2o-llc/aws-rag-bot/README.md

 - **Web and directory crawlers** - for loading content into the vector DB.
 Lots of fine-tuning to document selection features - whitelisting, black listing, etc.
 - **Prompt library management** - making it easier to implement query routing to optimize for specific domains of questions
 - **LangSmith logging** - for logging and debugging
+- **Ragas Evaluation** - A simple starter module that uses [ragas](https://docs.ragas.io/en/stable/) to run evaluations on the RAG chain configurations you want to compare.

 ## How to use
 ### Prerequisites